xyliatgithub/IntroCrypto-2026/Lab 1/readme.md

 1. Download and install [VMware Fusion Player](https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html) (free).
 2. Download [Ubuntu 22.04.5 LTS](https://cdimage.ubuntu.com/releases/jammy/release/) (No GUI) or [Ubuntu 24.10](https://old-releases.ubuntu.com/releases/oracular/) (Use this if you are not familiar with LTS version) instead.
 Be sure to select the **64-bit ARM (ARMv8/AArch64)** version.
 3. Follow the instructions for [Apple Silicon Machines](https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/seedvm-fusion.md) to create an Ubuntu 22.04 VM on VMware Fusion Player and complete the VM setup.
-(Remember to correct your local time in VM, otherwise you might get the wrong answers for this lab.)

 <!-- **Using UTM (not recommended)**:
 * If you are using UTM, You need to create a VM from scratch.
-Follow this [link](https://mac.getutm.app/gallery/ubuntu-20-04) and download ths iso from [here](https://cdimage.ubuntu.com/releases/20.04/release/).
+Follow this [link](https://mac.getutm.app/gallery/ubuntu-20-04) and download the iso from [here](https://cdimage.ubuntu.com/releases/20.04/release/).
 Also, you need to follow the [steps](https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-from-scratch.md) of building from scratch in Seed. -->

 ## Troubleshooting
 * If the `Enable Nested VT-x/AMD-V` checkbox is grayed out in VirtualBox, try running the command `VBoxManage modifyvm "VM_NAME" --nested-hw-virt on` to enable it.